asam-ev/OpenMATERIAL/CONTRIBUTING.md

 Placing this script into a file called `.git/hooks/commit-msg` and making it executable (e.g. using `chmod a+x .git/hooks/commit-msg` on unixoid operating systems) will prevent commits without a sign-off.

-## GPG Commit Signature Verification
+## GPG commit signature verification

 Every commit in a repository of OpenMSL requires a verification of the commit signature using GPG-sign commits with `-S [<keyid>]`.
 The `keyid` argument is optional and defaults to the committer identity;